TomWesley/Buying-Lower-Smarter/README.md

 2 and 5 year periods were used because they are common time frames for investors to expect return on their money and avoid any concern of short term capital gains.

+Winning percentage simply means the percentage of stock purchases in that period that wound up making any amount of money.

 TSLA was the only current S&P 500 company removed entirely from the analysis and recommendations because over some periods analyzed it appeared far too frequently on the biggest losers list and significantly skewed data.

 ## Project Architecture